urql-graphql/urql/README.md

 ## ✨ Features

-- 📦 **One package** to get a working GraphQL client in React or Preact
+- 📦 **One package** to get a working GraphQL client in React, Preact, and Svelte
 - ⚙️ Fully **customisable** behaviour [via "exchanges"](https://formidable.com/open-source/urql/docs/concepts/exchanges)
 - 🗂 Logical but simple default behaviour and document caching
-- ⚛️ Minimal React components and hooks
 - 🌱 Normalized caching via [`@urql/exchange-graphcache`](https://formidable.com/open-source/urql/docs/graphcache)

 `urql` is a GraphQL client that exposes a set of helpers for several frameworks.
 It's built to be highly customisable and versatile so you can take it from getting started with your first GraphQL project all the way to building complex apps and experimenting with GraphQL clients.